ycheng517/ar4_ros_driver/README.md

 1. **Arm module** - this can be for either a real-world or simulated arm

    - For controlling the real-world arm, you will need to run the `ar_hardware_interface` module
-   - For the simulated arm, you will need to run the `ar3_gazebo` module
+   - For the simulated arm, you will need to run the `ar_gazebo` module
    - Either of the modules will load the necessary hardware descriptions for MoveIt

 2. **MoveIt module** - the `ar_moveit_config` module provides the MoveIt interface and RViz GUI, and the `ar_control` module provides the MoveIt user interface for programmatically setting goals